 Fire Department Earns ISO Ratings Reduction

 At the May 10 Township Board meeting, Chief Feichtner announced that after submitting additional documentation, Springfield Township's ISO rating will be reduced even further, to a 3.
 This puts the Fire Department in the top 12% of departments nationwide.

-The 4 ISO rating went into effect May 1, 2018.
-The 3 rating goes into effect August 1.
+The 3 rating went into effect August 1, 2018.
 Homeowners are urged to contact their homeowners insurance company, as ISO ratings are often used in calculating premiums, and an ISO reduction may result in a reduction in homeowners insurance premiums.
 Verification letters, individualized for your address, can be obtained by calling or stopping by Station # 2 during normal business hours.

 A tremendous amount of work went into this process, with contributions by each and every member of your Fire Department.
 This achievement was also aided significantly by funds available from the Fire Millage passed by Township voters in 2016.

 J. David Feichtner

 Lieutenant Ryan Hart

 Sergeant John Murphy

 Monday - Thursday 9:00am - 12:00 pm & 1:00 pm - 4:00 pm

 Friday 9:00 am - 12:00 pm & 1:00 pm - 3:30 pm